MillenniumDB/MillenniumDB/README.md

 Deviations from the SPARQL Specification
 --------------------------------------------------------------------------------
+- Alternative property paths are not transformed into UNION.
 - **Language tag** (`@`) handling is **case sensitive** for `JOIN`s and related operators, but in **expressions** it is **case insensitive**.
 - We do **not** store the exact **lexical representation** of numeric datatypes, only the **numeric value**.
 For example, `"01"^^xsd:integer` and `"1"^^xsd:integer` are identical in MillenniumDB.
     - This implies that expressions that work with the lexical representation may result in a different value.
 For example `STR(1e0)` should be `"1e0"` according to the standard, but MillenniumDB will evaluate it as `"1.0E0"`.